siifat/siifat.github.io/_posts/2024-01-06-javanotes.md

 To execute a method that's defined with parameters, you have to pass variables, values, or expressions that match the type, order and number of the parameters declared.

-In the calculateScore example, we declared the method with four parameters, the first a boolean, and the other three of int data types.
+In the calculateScore example, we declared the method with four parameters, the first a `boolean`, and the other three of `int` data types.

 So we have to pass first a boolean, and then 3 int values as shown in this statement:

 ```java
 calculateScore(true, 800, 5, 100);
 ```
-<font color = "#FFCC99"><i>We can't pass the boolean type in any place, other than as the first argument, without an error.</i></font>
+<font color = "#CB3C3C"><i>We can't pass the boolean type in any place, other than as the first argument, without an error.</i></font>

 The statement below would cause an error.